 IR Control Air

-Activate the theater scene.
+Activate the theatre scene.
 The ceiling lights are dimmed and the television is turned on.
 And that’s just one example of what is possible via the IR Control Air.

 Our Loxone Air product range is always improving.
 From automated blinds to security, we have all you need to retrofit a Loxone Smart Home.